lozuponelab/SCNIC/README.md

 ```
 SCNIC_analysis.py within -i example_table.biom -o output_folder/ -m sparcc --min_r .3
 ```
-NOTE: We use a minimum R value of .3 when running SparCC as a computationally demanding bootstrapping procedure must be run to determine p-values.
+NOTE: We use a minimum R value of .3 when running SparCC with 16S data as a computationally demanding bootstrapping procedure must be run to determine p-values.
 We have run SparCC with 1 million bootstraps on a variety of datasets and found that a R value of between .3 and .35 will always return FDR adjusted p-values less than .05 and .1 respectively.

 'between' mode:
 ```